cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Kubernetes objects management required for pipeline execution
 - Pipeline extensions using easy pipeline definition with `jenkins-x.yml`

-We can confirm then that it's a simpler and better complete experience of CI/CD pipelines than trying to deal with Tekton itself.
+We can confirm then that it's also a simpler and better complete experience of CI/CD pipelines than trying to deal with Tekton itself.
 It is a real orchestration of all resources to develop, build and promote from real cloud native environment.

 And last, to demonstrate that all Tekton orchestrarion happened also, let's check all components created for all our Jenkins X executions: